New York Presbyterian’s Innovative Approach to Patient Experience During the Pandemic

 Healthcare providers worldwide are no strangers to catastrophic events: the AIDS epidemic, SARS, the Ebola outbreak, and more.
-The pandemic is nothing like we’ve ever seen in our lifetimes; it’s pushing front-line workers to adjust their plans hour by hour while also trying to keep the patient experience in mind.
-Circumstances can change quickly, and hospitals must be ready to move forward when they do.
+However, the pandemic is nothing like we’ve ever seen in our lifetimes.
+It’s pushing front-line workers to adjust their plans hour by hour while also trying to keep the patient experience in mind.
+With circumstances quickly changing, hospitals must be ready to move forward when they do.
 No amount of schooling could have prepared front-line workers for COVID-19’s devastation.

 In our webinar, “New York-Presbyterian’s COVID Experience,” Quality Reviews® CEO Edward Shin, MD, has an engaging conversation with Rick Evans, Chief Experience Officer for New York-Presbyterian Hospital, about addressing the needs of both patients and staff during the pandemic.
 Rick has a fascinating background, going from seminary training to the not-for-profit world before pivoting into healthcare.
 “It’s wonderful when your career exceeds your expectations,” he said with a smile.

-Rick got his start at a healthcare system in New Jersey as a VP of Mission Services; the role required someone with a theology background.
+His career began in New Jersey as a VP of Mission Services, a role that required someone with a theology background.
 When Rick joined New York-Presbyterian as their first Chief Experience Officer, he knew he’d found the right fit.

 In over 20 years of experience, Rick has picked up plenty of reliable strategies to create a truly exceptional patient experience.
 He considers all the ways New York-Presbyterian can promote patient comfort–from the traditional to the more creative.
 Read more about his tactics below.